Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-05-21-setup-iterm-with-oh-my-zsh.md

   - Ligature
 ---

 As a software engineer, we spend significant amount of time in terminal.
-Mac OSX provide terminal better than windows terminal but it's not as good as iTerm2.
-If you combine iTerm with Zsh and Oh-My-Zsh then you get awesomeness.
+Terminal in Mac OSX is better than windows but not as good as iTerm2.
+If you combine iTerm with Zsh and Oh-My-Zsh then what you get is awesomeness.

 {% include base_path %}

 {% include toc title="Index" %}

-## iTerm2
+## Install iTerm2

 Download a stable build from https://www.iterm2.com/downloads.html and install it.

-## Brew
+## Install Brew

 [Homebrew](https://brew.sh/) is a free and open-source software package management system that simplifies the installation of software on Apple's macOS operating system.